 How do you register for GST?

 To register to collect GST, you will need your Australian Business Number (ABN).
 You can register for GST at the same time you apply for an ABN.
-However, if you’re registering as a company, then you’ll need an Australian Company Number (ACN) before applying for your ABN.
+However, if you’re registering as a company, you’ll need an Australian Company Number (ACN) before applying for your ABN.